JakubIwaniec/parking_learning/readme.md

 This environment is authored by Miłosz Stolarski, Jakub Iwaniec and Miłosz Gostyński.

 For more details and contributions, refer to the [Gymnasium Documentation](https://gymnasium.farama.org/).

-## License

-This environment is released under the [MIT License](https://opensource.org/licenses/MIT).